JynXd-tech/astris-bootkit/README.md

 # Fix for iBSS on A9/A9X

 As I said you might have issues on those devices with loading iBEC but we can load iBEC manually the same way we did with iBSS.
 See src/LLB_payload.s and fix offsets for your device (using small guide I showed for SecureROM).
-Then compile it and put in iBSS/LLB image somewhere (recommend arround the banner string).
+Then compile it and put it in iBSS/LLB image somewhere (recommend arround the banner string).

 `astris`